-- b.
-Configure options that control how the LDAP Authentication provider searches the LDAP directory. - c.
-Specify where in the LDAP directory structure users are located. - d.
-Specify where in the LDAP directory structure groups are located. - e.
-Define how members of a group are located. - f.
-Set the name of the global universal identifier (GUID) attribute defined in the LDAP server.
+- Define how members of a group are located. - Set the name of the global universal identifier (GUID) attribute defined in the LDAP server.

-Note: If you are configuring either the Oracle Internet Directory or Oracle Virtual Directory Authentication provider, see Section 5.4.7, "Configuring Users and Groups in the Oracle Internet Directory and Oracle Virtual Directory Authentication Providers."
+Note: If you are configuring either the Oracle Internet Directory or Oracle Virtual Directory Authentication provider, see Section 5.4.8, "Configuring Users and Groups in the Oracle Internet Directory and Oracle Virtual Directory Authentication Providers".
 This section explains how to match the authentication provider attributes for users and groups to the LDAP directory structure.